hansenp/diachrscripts/docs/combining_interactions.rst

 Diachromatic
 even outputs interactions that have only a single read pair.
-On the other hand, when combining interactions, the interactions from multiple replicates must be read into memory.
+On the other hand, when pooling interactions, the interactions from multiple replicates must be read into memory.
 Therefore, the memory consumption can become very high and we carried out this step on a compute cluster.